Mermade/mdv/README.md

 # mdv

 A tiny markdown validator.
 It understands [GFM auto-links](https://gist.github.com/asabaylus/3071099), and returns an exitCode of 1 if any rules are violated, making it suitable for use in CI environments.
+It is in use by the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) and the [AsyncAPI Specification](https://github.com/asyncapi/asyncapi), amongst others.

 ## Errors